 These are your typical card readers—they are the tried-and-true credit card machines that probably first come to mind when you think about a customer–merchant transaction.
 They have a chip, magstripe, contactless readers, a number pad, and a receipt printer and accept credit and debit cards.

 Although some credit card terminals have additional features beyond simply accepting payment, they lack many of the functionalities served up by POS systems, as discussed below.
-Some of the leading brands of payment terminals include Square, Verifone, Ingenico, and First Data.
+Some of the leading brands of payment terminals include Square, Verifone and Ingenico.

 Unlike traditional payment terminals, POS systems provide a much more comprehensive package for merchants and include software, hardware, and a card processor.